 - Return back over the wooden bridge and left onto the western ridge trail.
 Then take the steps down to the bottom of the Great Waterfall.

-- Return from the Great Waterfall to entrance 1, following (reverse) programs A/B/C.
+- Return from the Great Waterfall to entrance 1, following (reverse) program B.

 Total length: 11km (7.2km minus optional component)